Wild card (sports): National Hockey League

-From 1999 until 2013, three division champions within each conference were given the #1-3 seeds based on their regular-season records.
-Among the remaining teams within each conference, five additional teams with the best records are awarded seeds #4 through #8.
-The division champions (first-third seeds) and the non-division winning team with the best record (fourth seed) were given home ice advantage in the opening playoff series, in which they face the eighth-seeded through fifth-seeded teams, respectively.
+From 1999 until 2013, three division champions within each conference were seeded no. 1 through no. 3, based on their regular-season records.
+Among the remaining teams within each conference, five additional teams with the best records are awarded seeds no. 4 through no. 8.
+The division champions (the first through third seeds) and the non-division winning team with the best record (fourth seed) were given home-ice advantage in the opening playoff series, in which they face the eighth-seeded through fifth-seeded teams, respectively.
 However, the playoff format differed slightly from that of the NBA.
 In the NHL, the highest-remaining seed of the first round played the lowest-remaining seed of the first round in the next round of the playoffs.
-For example, if the #1, #4, #6, and #7 seeds win their respective first round series then the second round of the playoffs matched the #1 seed (highest) versus the #7 seed (lowest) and the #4 seed (2nd highest) versus the #6 seed (second lowest).
-Home ice advantage in each NHL playoff series prior to the Stanley Cup Finals was granted by the higher seed, even if the "wild card" team had a better regular season record.
-For the Finals, the team with the better record will receive home ice advantage.
+For example, if the #1, #4, #6, and #7 seeds win their respective first round series, then the second round of the playoffs matched the #1 seed (highest) versus the #7 seed (lowest), and the #4 seed (2nd highest) versus the #6 seed (second lowest).
+Home-ice advantage in each NHL playoff series prior to the Stanley Cup Final was granted to the higher seed, even if the wild-card team had a better regular-season record.
+For the Final, the team with the better record receive home-ice advantage.

 Major League Soccer

-Major League Soccer (MLS), the top level of soccer (football) in both countries, used a wild card format starting in its 2011 playoffs.
+Major League Soccer (MLS) used a wild card format starting in its 2011 playoffs.
 The top three teams from each of its two conferences automatically qualified for the conference semifinals, while the four remaining teams with the highest point totals in league play, without regard to conference, earned "wild cards" into the playoffs.
 The wild card matches were single games, with the #7 seed hosting the #10 seed and the #8 seed hosting the #9 seed.
 The lowest surviving seed then played the Supporters' Shield winner (i.e., the team with the highest point total), while the other surviving wild card played the top seed in the other conference.

 The playoff format was revamped for the 2012 season, with all seeding done entirely in-conference, therefore eliminating any true wild card qualifiers.
-From 2012 to 2018, the top six teams from each conference qualified for the playoffs, with the #1 & #2 seeds in each conference automatically qualifying for the conference semifinals, and seeds #3-6 in each conference being wild cards.
+From 2012 to 2018, the top six teams from each conference qualified for the playoffs, with the #1 & #2 seeds in each conference automatically qualifying for the conference semifinals, and seeds #3–6 in each conference being wild cards.
 The lowest-seeded winner (played between the #4 & #5, and #3 & #6 seeds) in each conference played the #1 seed, and the next-lowest played the #2 seed in the conference semifinals.
 In 2019, the playoffs were expanded to the top seven teams in each conference, with only the conference regular season champion receiving a first-round bye.

+2023 and hereafter sees only the eighth seed hosting the ninth-seed while the top seven seeds earned a prelim-round byes.
+The playoffs had expanded to nine teams per conference.